aws-samples/mlops-pipeline-prestodb/blog_post.md

 implementation of training models and running batch inferences to Amazon SageMaker.

 Machine learning (ML) models do not operate in isolation.
-To deliver value, they must integrate into existing production systems and infrastructure, which necessitates considering the entire ML lifecycle during design and development.
+They must integrate into existing production systems and infrastructure to deliver value.
+This necessitates considering the entire ML lifecycle during design and development.
 With the right processes and tools, MLOps enables organizations to reliably and efficiently adopt ML across their teams for their specific use cases.
 [Amazon SageMaker MLOps](https://aws.amazon.com/sagemaker/mlops/?sagemaker-data-wrangler-whats-new.sort-by=item.additionalFields.postDateTime&sagemaker-data-wrangler-whats-new.sort-order=desc)